 - hormonal contraceptives – may include the combined oral contraceptive pill, injections of a long-acting synthetic progesterone, a rod containing slow-release progesterone (implanted in the upper arm), or intrauterine system devices (progesterone-releasing contraceptive devices inserted into the uterus).
 The progesterone-only treatments commonly cause spotting

 - hormone replacement therapy – used as a treatment for menopausal symptoms

-- polyps – small, stalk-like projections that grow out of the uterus lining (endometrium).
+- – small, stalk-like projections that grow out of the uterus lining (endometrium).
 Polyps may be associated with fibroids

-- bleeding disorders – may include leukaemia and Von Willebrand disease
+- bleeding disorders – may include and

 - cancer – most uterine cancers develop in the lining of the uterus, though some cancers grow in the muscle layers of the uterus.
 They are most common after menopause.